Scott Pilgrim vs. the World: Plot

-In Toronto, 22-year-old Scott Pilgrim is a bassist for his unsuccessful indie garage band Sex Bob-Omb.
-He is dating Knives Chau, a 17-year-old high-school student, much to the disapproval of his friends in the band, his roommate Wallace Wells, and his younger sister Stacey Pilgrim.
-Scott meets an American Amazon delivery girl, Ramona Flowers, after having first seen her in a dream.
-He loses interest in Knives, but does not break up with her before pursuing Ramona.
+In Toronto, Scott Pilgrim, a 22-year-old bass player for unsuccessful indie garage band Sex Bob-Omb, dates Knives Chau, a 17-year-old high-school student, to the disapproval of his friends in the band, his roommate Wallace Wells, and his younger sister Stacey Pilgrim.
+Scott meets Ramona Flowers, an American Amazon delivery girl, at Julie's party, after having first seen her in a dream.
+Scott loses interest in Knives but does not break up with her immediately before pursuing Ramona.
 When Sex Bob-Omb plays in a battle of the bands sponsored by record executive Gideon Graves, Scott is attacked by Ramona's ex-boyfriend Matthew Patel.
-Scott defeats Patel and learns that, in order to date Ramona, he must defeat her remaining six evil exes.
+Sex Bob-Omb's competition is incinerated by Matthew's fireball attacks, but Scott defeats him and learns he must defeat her remaining six evil exes in order to date Ramona.

-Scott finally breaks up with Knives, who blames Ramona and swears to win him back.
-Meanwhile, Scott proceeds to get attacked by, and defeats, the next three of Ramona's exes: Hollywood actor and skateboarder Lucas Lee, super-powered vegan Todd Ingram, and lesbian ninja Roxy Richter, while also confronting his own ex, pop star Envy Adams.
-However, Scott grows frustrated during the process, and after an outburst regarding Ramona's dating history, she breaks up with him.
+Scott finally breaks up with Knives, who blames Ramona and swears to win him back by becoming more like Ramona.
+Scott soon encounters Ramona's second ex, actor and skateboard junkie Lucas Lee.
+Scott defeats Lucas by tricking him into attempting a grind on a 200-plus step icy railing and crashing explosively.

+The band is soon asked to open for Clash at Demonhead, whereupon Scott encounters Ramona's third ex, the super-powered vegan bassist Todd Ingram, who is dating Scott's ex, Envy Adams, the lead singer.
+Scott deceives Todd into drinking half and half, and Todd is confronted by the vegan police and stripped of his powers; Scott then delivers the final blow.
+Scott then encounters Ramona's fourth ex, bisexual ninja Roxy Richter, and with the help of Ramona, he manages to beat her.
+Scott's growing frustration soon boils over, and after an outburst regarding Ramona's dating history, she breaks up with him while leaving him a list of her exes.